HalfPaul/Benford-s-Law/README.md

 # Benford-s-Law

 ## Preface
-S, I was watching Netflix documentary series called **Connected** and in one of episode, narrator talked about technique, which a lot of world's tax agencies use to check if company is commiting tax fraud.
+So, I was watching Netflix documentary series called **Connected** and in one of episode, narrator talked about technique, which a lot of world's tax agencies use to check if company is commiting tax fraud.
 This technique is called Benford's Law.

 ## What is Benford's Law?
 Many people guess that the odds are no different